Adam’s Rib (1949) dir. George Cukor

 w/ Guy Kibbee, Joan Blondell, Dick Powell, Ruby Keeler, Zasu Pitts, Hugh Herbert, Phil Regan, Arthur Vinton, Leila Bennett, Berton Churchill

-The always enjoyable Kibbee is at the heart of this Berkeley-fest, unofficially called Gold Diggers of 1934.
-A rich relative (Herbert) is going to give him a huge amount of money if he proves himself morally upstanding.
-But then he falls in with bad-boy Powell and his theater crowd!
+The always enjoyable Guy Kibbee is at the heart of this Berkeley-fest, unofficially called Gold Diggers of 1934.
+A rich relative (Hugh Herbert) is going to give him a huge amount of money if he proves himself morally upstanding.
+But then he falls in with bad-boy Dick Powell and his theater crowd!
 The Dubin-Warren numbers include “I Only Have Eyes for You,” the brilliant “Shuffle Off to Buffalo,” and “Girl at the Ironing Board.”
-The latter, featuring Blondell singing and dancing with men’s long underwear, is one of Berkeley’s only duds.
-Blondell (pictured on Kibbee’s lap) is otherwise top-notch as always.
+The latter, featuring Joan Blondell singing and dancing with men’s long underwear, is one of Berkeley’s only duds.
+Blondell (pictured above on Kibbee’s lap) is otherwise top-notch as usual.
 The film’s highlight is the title number featuring—and I mean featuring—sweet-cheeked Keeler.
 At one point a screen full of Ruby Keeler heads dance around.
 Keeler also has the most memorable line in the movie: “I’m free, white, and 21.
 I love to dance and I’m gonna dance!”

 The Dark at the Top of Stairs (1960) dir.
 Delbert Mann